 Since 2001, the District has invested over \$3.4 million of grant funds into local school district transportation bus fleets.
-This has included the replacement of 35 older high-polluting diesel powered school buses with new clean low or zero emission school buses, the retrofit of 33 school buses with diesel particulate control filters to capture toxic exhaust, the replacement of compressed natural gas (CNG) fuel tanks in four school buses, and the replacement of 17 CNG fueling hoses at a school district.
+This has included the replacement of 35 older high-polluting diesel powered school buses with new clean low or zero-emission school buses, the retrofit of 33 school buses with diesel particulate control filters to capture toxic exhaust, the replacement of compressed natural gas (CNG) fuel tanks in four school buses, and the replacement of 17 CNG fueling hoses at a school district.

 In FY 2018-19, the District awarded \$125,000 in \$2 DMV surcharge funds for the replacement of an old diesel-fueled school bus at the Orcutt Union School District with a new diesel-fueled school bus.
-The District has also leveraged funds and vouchers from other programs to replace an old diesel-fueled school bus at the Santa Maria Joint Union High School District with a new zero emission electric school bus.
+The District has also leveraged funds and vouchers from other programs to replace an old diesel-fueled school bus at the Santa Maria Joint Union High School District with a new zero-emission electric school bus.

 The deployment of electric school buses throughout California is an emerging technology as mainstream school bus manufacturers have entered the market.
 Staff will continue working with bus vendors and school districts on the practicality and cost-effectiveness of funding electric-powered school bus projects in our county in FY 2019-20.
 In the District's current budget, staff has identified \$300,000 that can be utilized for school bus projects, which may fund diesel bus replacements or electric-powered school buses.
+For school bus projects funded under the CARB Lower Emission School Bus program guidelines, there is no cost-effectiveness threshold.